Embry-Bit/anymail/readme.md

 - Tracks up to 11 different data points including MX records and SMTP to validate if an email exists
 - Also checks if it’s a free email, disposable email, valid format, and more to give a .1 - 1 quality score
 - Long term storage of all indicators, the email requested, and date using mongoDB
+- Unit testing using Mocha and Chai for validation and permutation

 ## Tech Stack